 System tags are identified by a dollar sign (\$) as the first character of a tag's name in the Tagname Dictionary.
 System tags cannot be deleted.
-You can only change the comment associated with a system tag.
+You can only change the comment associated with the system tag.

-System Tags
+System Tags Reference